-I. Costs
+I. Costs and financing

-- 66. Every PRO should cover the net costs related to waste management, including: - (a) Costs for establishing a separate waste collection system; - (b) Costs for waste management; - (c) Administrative costs, i.e. costs linked to the running of PROs; - (d) Costs for public communication and awareness-raising (on waste prevention, litter reduction, separate collection, etc.) as long as producers have a say in their design and implementation; - (e) Costs for the appropriate monitoring of the system (including auditing and measures against free-riders); - (f) Subtract revenues from sales of products that are suitable for reuse and of recycled materials.
+65. Every IPR and PRO should cover their portion of the net costs related to waste management, which depending on the EPR system may include:

+- (a) Costs for establishing a separate waste collection system;20 - (b) Net costs for waste management, including transport, recovery and final disposal; - (c) Administrative costs, i.e. costs linked to the running of PROs;

+(d) Costs for public communication and awareness-raising (on waste prevention, litter reduction, separate collection, etc.) as long as producers have a say in their design and implementation;

+(e) Costs for the appropriate monitoring of the system (including auditing and measures against free-riders).

+66. Every PRO should assess financial parameters to calculate the cost share of each of the producers.
+The challenge is to provide a fair allocation of the costs and avoid underfinancing of the waste management activities.
+In case of establishing the cost share as the current put on the market share there is no risk of underfinancing as waste of producers who have left the market will be financed by the current producers.
+Furthermore, all participants currently on the market contribute so there is no competitive advantage for new entrants; and it is easier to determine the share of costs as only recent data is needed.
+A disadvantage is that current producers' obligations can be different from their historic market share if their products have a long life-span.